rahulsushilsharma/appointment-booking-system/readme.md

 ### Environment Variables

 - `DATABASE_URL`: The database connection string for SQLite.
 Defaults to an in-memory database.

+The backend server will be accessible at `http://localhost:8000` by default.

 ## Frontend Application Documentation